-Table 6-2017 outlines the parking requirements for residential uses within the Downtown Specific Plan District.
+Table 6-20 outlines the parking requirements for residential uses within the Downtown Specific Plan District.
 Tandem parking is permitted for multi-family dwellings in the Downtown Specific Plan District.
 In addition, up to 10 percent of the total number of unassigned parking spaces may be compact in parking lots of 10 or more spaces.
 The parking requirement of 1.5 spaces per studio apartment unit was identified by HCD as a potential constraint.
 However, it should be noted that in 2022, AB 2097 was passed by the Legislature, which eliminates parking minimums within one-half mile from a major transit stop for most developments.
-The Housing Element includes a program to modify parking requirements to comply with AB 2097 (i.e., Government Code Section 65863.2).
+The Housing Element includes a program to reduce the parking requirement for studio and efficiency units in the Downtown Specific Plan to no more than 1 space per unit, inclusive of guest parking, and to modify parking requirements to comply with AB 2097 (i.e., Government Code Section 65863.2).

-Table 6-2017: Parking Requirements within the Downtown Specific Plan District
+Table 6-20: Parking Requirements within the Downtown Specific Plan District